HamSCI/HFRx/docs/2_materials.md

 You won't degree in engineering or science, but you should be comfortable with small electronic kit construction and the essentials of Amateur Radio.
 If you have passed your Tech Exam, you should be able to build your HFRx PSWS.

 One important thing to keep in mind is that there is no 'required' way to physically assemble the PSWS.
-The materials listed are items represent a 'recommended' but not required build design.
+Some of the materials listed here, like the 3D-printed hold-downs are items that represent a 'recommended' but not required build design.

 ## Table of Contents
 {:.no_toc}